skx/puppet-summary/README.md

 * Rather than exposing it publicly you should prefer to run behind an `nginx`/`apache2` reverse-proxy.
 * Received YAML files are stored beneath `./reports`
     * This can be changed with the `-prefix` argument to `puppet-summary serve`
+    * Don't forget to specify the prefix for the `prune` command too.
 * The default SQLite database is located at `./ps.db`, but it can be changed via the command-line, for example:
     * `puppet-summary serve -db-file local.sqlite3`
     * **NOTE** If you change the default you'll need to specify this for all commands, e.g. `serve`, `prune`, and `metrics`.